 The Bethel School Bond was approved by Bethel voters in the November 2012 election with a 73% Yes vote.
-This is the greatest level of support in Bethel School District history.
+This was the greatest level of support in Bethel School District history.
 Thanks go out to the Bethel community and Friends of Bethel Schools, a grassroots group that campaigned honestly and diligently on behalf of the bond measure.

-Bond-funded repairs and upgrades include:
+Bond-funded repairs and upgrades included:

 - Fixing leaky roofs, replacing single-pane windows and failing carpet.

-- Modern and safe science classrooms were added at Willamette High School to accommodate enhanced instruction.
+- Modern and safe science classrooms were added at Willamette High School to accommodate modern instruction.
 And Bethel’s two oldest elementary schools – Fairfield and Malabon – have been replaced.
 The old buildings were constructed in the post-World War II era and had significant deficiencies that could not be affordably addressed with repairs or renovations.
 All the new school buildings were ready for students at the start of the 2015-16 school year.